 The DTI partnered with First Circle to provide financing for MSMEs.
 Knowing that Financial Technology or Fintech has reshaped and continues to innovate the financial landscape, DTI Secretary Ramon Lopez welcomed the partnership.

 Another component of the Go Negosyo Act is to establish a startup fund to finance the growth needs of its partner MSMEs.
-With the increasing number of businesses in each region (particularly in NCR and CALABARZON), it was a good move to endorse First Circle to those in need of fast and convenient business financing, especially since most of them do not have collateral to exchange for funding.
+With the increasing number of businesses in each region (particularly in NCR and CALABARZON), it was a good move to endorse First Circle to those in need of fast and convenient business financing.

 In line with the partnership, First Circle also provides financial literacy to MSMEs.
 This is one of the primary reasons why the company partnered with DTI.
 First Circle believes in empowering MSMEs not just through funding their working capital gaps, but through financial education as well.